Liquid Fertilizers Market Analysis by Mordor Intelligence

 Geography Analysis

-The Asia-Pacific was the largest region, accounting for 42.9% of the liquid fertilizers market in 2025, buoyed by India’s surge in drip subsidies and China’s precision farming push.
+Asia-Pacific was the largest regional market, accounting for 39.9% of the liquid fertilizers market in 2025., buoyed by India’s surge in drip subsidies and China’s precision farming push.
 Japan and South Korea use recirculating nutrient solutions in greenhouse vegetable production to comply with strict discharge rules.
 Australia’s broadacre cereal belt experiments with variable-rate liquid maps generated from conductivity scans, aiming to close intra-field yield gaps.
 Bangladesh, Pakistan, and Vietnam trail on absolute penetration, but demonstration plots under state extension programs are narrowing knowledge gaps among rice and vegetable growers.

-The Middle East region is growing at a 6.8% CAGR through 2031, from a small base.
+The Middle East region is growing at an 8.1% CAGR through 2031, from a small base.
 Nigeria’s tomato clusters and Kenya’s avocado orchards adopted community fertigation hubs that pool stainless storage to manage capex hurdles.
 South Africa’s wine and citrus exporters rely on iron and zinc chelates to meet European residue standards, and success stories travel quickly through grower networks.

 North America and Europe are focusing on upgrading existing agricultural acreage with IoT-optimized dosing systems rather than expanding cultivated areas.
 In the United States, corn and soybean growers use real-time aerial imagery to calibrate mid-season liquid nitrogen applications, reducing excess use that could exceed state nutrient regulations.
 In Europe, the Nitrates Directive drives demand for precision liquid fertilizers that comply with the 170 kg N/ha limit, with notable adoption in countries such as the Netherlands and Denmark.
 Eastern European markets face challenges due to fragmented farms and limited fertigation infrastructure.
 Nonetheless, European Union carbon border taxes may provide funding opportunities for efficiency improvements.
 South America is experiencing significant growth rate, driven by Brazil’s sugarcane fertigation practices and Argentina’s specialty fruit exports.